ManoolK/javascript-learncode/README.md

 Use *async* for 3-rd-party scripts where order doen't matter (Google Analytics).
 Use *defer* when the order matters, including a library.

+## OOP in JavaScript

+**Prototype** as Class.
+- Objects are **linked** to a prototype object.
+- **Prototypal inheritance**: The prototype contains methods (behavior) that are **accessible to all objects linked to that prototype**;
+- Behavior is **delegated** to the linked prototype object.

+3 ways of implementing prototypal inheritance:
+ * Constructor functions
+ * ES6 Classes
+  - Modern way, but works like constructor functions
+ * Object.create()
+  - Easiest way of linking an object to a prototype object.

+### Constructor functions

+Arrow function is not work as a constructior function (it doesn't have a *this* keyword)!
+To call this functions we use *new* key word.

+The *new* operator steps:
+1. A new {} empty object is created.
+2. *this* keyword in constructor function call is set to the new object.
+3. The newly created object is linked (__proto__ property) to the constructor function's prototype property.
+`__proto__ === SomeObject.prototype`
+4. The new object is automatically returned from the constuctor function call.

+Never create a method directly inside a constructor function.
+This would be terrible for the perfomance of our code.
+Add methods to prototype property.

+### Prototypes
+.prototypeOfLinkedObjects

+**Prototype chain** is a series of links between objects, linked through prototypes (Similar to the scope chain).